quicwg/ops-drafts/draft-ietf-quic-applicability.md

 survive NAT rebinds or is known to be in a controlled environments like e.g. data centres in order to lower network and computational load.
 Sending PING frames more frequently than every 30 seconds over long idle periods may result in a too much unproductive traffic and power usage for some situations.
-Further short time-outs can make it harder to handle short network interrupts, like VM mitragtion or coverage loss during mobilty.
+Additionally, time-outs shorter than 30 seconds can make it harder to handle short network interruptions, such as VM migration or coverage loss during mobilty.

 Alternatively, the client (but not the server) can use session resumption instead of sending keepalive traffic.
 In this case, a client that wants to send